sashafiero/spit-it-out/readme.md

 * Added link to Settings in the Plugins list page

 = 2.0.1 =
-* Fixed some variable names and global delcarations
+* Fixed some variable names and global declarations

 = 2.0 =
 * Added shortcode for use in WYSIWYG, and function for use in templates